 What’s your backup plan?

-Setting and Privacy Your Twitter data Download an archive of your data
+Go to your Account: > More (it’s the circle with three dots) > Setting and Privacy > Your Account > Download an archive of your data

 Your Website is your business’s online home